-- One of the best-loved events is the annual Assateague Island Pony Swim and auction held the last week of July on the little island of Chincoteague.
+- One of the best-loved events is Pony Penning held the last week of July on the little island of Chincoteague.

-- Sports enthusiasts and beachcombers find much to do on the Eastern Shore’s waters.
-There is swimming, biking, boating, canoeing, kayaking, jet skiing, fishing, and crabbing.
+- Sports enthusiasts and beachcombers will enjoy abundant access to water for swimming, biking, boating, canoeing, kayaking, jet skiing, fishing, and crabbing.

-- Nature lovers enjoy ambling through the Eastern Shore of Virginia National Wildlife Refuge, Wreck & Bone Island Natural Area Preserve, and Kiptopeke State Park for bird watching and nature tours.
+- Nature lovers enjoy ambling through the Eastern Shore of Virginia National Wildlife Refuge, Wreck & Bone Island Natural Area Preserve, and Kiptopeke State Park for bird watching, beach access and nature tours.

-- The Eastern Shore Railway Museum on Cape Charles attracts railroad buffs anxious to compare their own antique train collections.
+- The Eastern Shore Railway Museum on Cape Charles attracts railroad buffs eager to compare their own antique train collections.

-- NASA Visitor Center at Wallops Flight Facility is a great place to learn about rocket launches and astrology.
+- NASA Visitor Center at Wallops Flight Facility is a great place to learn about rocket launches and astronomy.

 - Roadside stands and tiny shops make shopping a leisurely experience.

-- Tangier Island, a small island off the western shore, offers an interesting peek into the past.
+- Tangier Island, a small island in the middle of the Chesapeake Bay, offers an interesting peek into the past.
 Accessible by only by boat and isolated from the mainland for generations, the islanders have a unique dialect.
 Some believe their language resembles the dialect of the original colonists who landed in 1608.

 The Eastern Shore of Virginia has a humid, temperate climate.